Raku/atom-language/README.md

 [![][dl-badge]][apm-pkg-link]
 [![][mit-badge]][mit]

 A colorful, thoughtful, and helpful language grammar for Perl 6!
+See [here](How do I use this?) for questions about usage.

 ![A screenshot of an funnified Perl 6 file](https://raw.githubusercontent.com/perl6/atom-language-perl6/master/images/example1.png)